-29.7.3 Printing the exhaustive pairs in the terminal
+29.7.4 Printing the exhaustive pairs in the terminal

-Enter p to compute and print the list of exhaustive pairs to the terminal, or sp to save the list and print it at the same time.
+Enter p in section 29.7 to compute and print the list of exhaustive pairs to the terminal, or sp to save the list and print it at the same time.
 The list is presented in four columns.
-The left two are the consecutive states in state-space ordered by the decimal equivalents of the rcode, first the state in decimal, then its bit/value string.
-The right two columns show the corresponding successor states, first state bit/value string, then in decimal - tables 29.2 and 29.3 give examples.
+The left two are consecutive states in state-space ordered by ascending decimal equivalents, first the state in decimal, then its bit/value string.
+The right two columns show the corresponding successor states, first the state bit/value string, then in decimal - tables 29.2 and 29.3 give examples.